replicatedhq/replicated-field-labs/instruqt/airgap-embedded/06-beginning-the-install/assignment.md

 Let's follow the advice from the install command and change the default password to something easy to remember.
-Run the following command and pick a password that'll you'll use in the next step.
+Run the following command and pick a password that you'll use in the next step.

 ```
 export KUBECONFIG=/etc/kubernetes/admin.conf